 Ketchikan

 Excited about seeing Ketchikan again, I got up early to see if I could catch the sunrise.
 This required great effort on my part as I am not prone to waking in the early hours of the day.
 But, hey; it’s vacation, so I don’t want to waste one minute of the day sleeping or potentially missing out on something.
 Other guests had mentioned the wildlife that they had seen in the water and I did see some fish and dolphins.
 Of course, I was hoping to see a breaching whale or a bear along the shore.
 Dummy me, I had forgotten to pack my binoculars.
-Take note of this – if you are cruising to Alaska – or anywhere else for that matter – a decent pair of binoculurs is worth the investment.
+Take note of this – if you are cruising to Alaska – or anywhere else for that matter – a decent pair of binoculars is worth the investment.
 Fortunately, I met some people who were willing to share theirs and who were also excellent wildlife spotters.
 One of my fellow cruisers recommended a pair from Cabela’s, which I will try out on my next cruise.
 Don’t you hate it when you forget something as important as binoculars?
 Even more embarrassing is looking like you are a first-time traveler with no clue how to pack!
 I blame that on my age!!!

 Waking up early was well worth it.
 I knew that there was an arch in Ketchikan that greeted visitors and wanted to capture an early morning shot of it.
 Little did I know that the morning would be foggy with the visibility of pea soup.
 And as is typical for Ketchikan, not known as the rainiest spot in the US for nothing, rain completed the picture.
 That, however, was not about to curb my enthusiasm for my visit to Ketchikan and my planned shore excursion for the day with Lighthouse Excursions for their Lighthouse, Totems and Eagles Tour.
 I had done other tours in Ketchikan in the past, the most recent being a visit to Totem Bight State Historical Park, a spot that I really enjoyed.
 I remembered seeing an excursion that passed by the park on a boat.
 Sure enough, I found that excursion.